aaron-grau/curic/react/readings/middleware.md

 export default contactsMiddleware;
 ```
 In the above example when we have an action type of "RECEIVE CONTACTS" the `contactsMiddleware` makes an AJAX request, if this request is successful we dispatch an action to receive the contacts, if it is unsuccessful we log the errors on our console.
-Note that since we just use `dispatch` we have decomposed the `store` argument into `{ getState, dispatch }`.
+Note that since we just use `dispatch` we have de-structured the `store` argument into `{ getState, dispatch }`.